-This rush resembles Jointed Rush at first sight with its flowers at the top of the stem.
-However it grows only in the saltmarshes and brackish places.
+This rush resembles Jointed Rush at first sight, with its flowers at the top of the stem.
+However it grows only in the saltmarshes and brackish places, flowering from June to July.
 It also has very thin cylindrical leaves.
 It forms very dense patches from its long rhizomes.
-You can find it along Arnside shore to New Barns.
+You can find it along Arnside shore to New Barns and at Jenny Brown's Point SD463733.